Go Ad-Free

 While your golden harps ye move.

-2 Hallelujah!
-Church Victorious,
+2 Alleluia!
+Church victorious,

-Join the concert of the sky;
+Join the concert of the sky!

-Hallelujah! bright and glorious,
+Alleluia! bright and glorious,

-Lift, ye Saints, this strain on high;
+Lift, ye saints, this strain on high!

 We, poor exiles,